junior-devleague/jr-devleague-unity-projects/exercises/Augmented-Reality/README.md

 Prerequisites

 1. Unity Engine (IMP: Unity’s AR Kit requires the patch version of Unity 5.6.1p1 or later. )
-2. Xcode 9 or later (I have version 9.0.1)
+2. Xcode ver 9.2 (This is important!
+11.2 iOS isn't compatible before this version) https://developer.apple.com/download/more/
 3. Apple A9/A10 Processor device with iOS 11 installed
 4. Unity ARKit Plugin (download from the asset store)